uktrade/jml/docs/emails.md

 #### SRE team
 Only send these reminders if the SRE tasks haven't been marked as completed.
+There is no need to send any of the emails to the Line manager for SRE.

 #### IT Ops team
 Only send these reminders if the Leaver has assets that are considered "risky" (Laptop, mobile phone, etc).